jlemein/izzy-renderer/README.md

 # Object creation

 * **PrimitiveFactory**: factory for creating simple objects, planes, triangles, boxes, spheres, cubes, cylinders, etcetera.
-A primitive factory produces a mesh object to which additional operations can be performed using the mesh utilities.
+A primitive factory produces a vertexBufferId object to which additional operations can be performed using the vertexBufferId utilities.

 # Utilities